redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 ```

 This makes it easy to create variants of your component and have them all displayed together.

+> Where did that sample blog post data come from?
+We (the Redwood team) added that to the story in the `redwood-tutorial` repo to show you what a story might look like after you hook up some sample data.
+The rest of the tutorial will be showing you how to do this yourself with new components as you create them.

+## Our First Story

-For example, let's say that on our homepage we only want to show the first couple of sentences
-in our blog post and you'll have to click through to see the full post.
+Let's say that on our homepage we only want to show the first couple of sentences in our blog post and you'll have to click through to see the full post.

 First let's update the `BlogPost` component to contain that functionality: